Virginia Raggi: “Fear? I think about the things I have to do”. And Maurizio Costanzo …

 Costanzo: “I see that the opponents are raging”

 Rays: “Okay, but we go on calmly.
-At the moment we have a series of beautiful things to tell, now then there are the Europeans, it’s going well, we had the inaugural ceremony, the first match of Italy that also won, it’s a nice moment of rebirth in every sense .
-It was a really good moment, and then not only the fully controlled stadium, which also had the Roma Safe Tourism stamp, therefore all controlled from the covid point of view, but we also have a large fan zone extended to the whole center of Rome where those who do not enter the stadium can still follow all the games from the big screens, there is the possibility of playing football, soccer, to follow everything in a widespread manner so that there are no concentrations contrary to the covid “.
+At the moment we have a series of beautiful things to tell, now then there are the Europeans, it’s going well, we had the inaugural ceremony, the first match of Italy that has also won, it is a beautiful moment of rebirth in every sense .
+It was a really good moment, and then not only the fully controlled stadium, which also had the Roma Safe Tourism stamp, so everything controlled from the covid point of view, but we also have a large fan zone extended to the whole center of Rome. where those who do not enter the stadium can still follow all the games from the big screens, there is the possibility of playing football, soccer, to follow everything in a widespread manner so that there are no concentrations contrary to the covid “.

 Costanzo: “Did you play table football?”